retroelec/T-HMI-C64/README.md

 ### Files

-- build\*/\*.bin : Binary files of the C64 emulator to be uploaded to the respective development board
 - THMIC64KB/thmic64kb.apk : Android APK file to be uploaded to your Android smartphone
 - T-HMI-C64.ino : Arduino .ino file of the C64 emulator
 - src/* : C64 emulator source code